 For as long as dentures have been available, denture wearers have complained about their aesthetics, comfort and function.
 One of the reasons for this is that it’s very difficult to make a denture that fits properly.
 When teeth are missing, the jawbone melts away, causing it to shrink.
 Over time, dentures tend to float around in the mouth, causing denture wearers to be self-conscious while eating, talking and socializing.
 They can also be painful as food can irritate the gums when it gets wedged between the gum and the denture

-Thanks to the advent of dental implants, and more recently, the All-on-4 technique, denture wearers and people missing teeth now have a permanent, non-removable solution to replace missing teeth.
-Doctors are now able to attach a screw-retained prosthesis (set of teeth) into four strategically placed dental implants allowing the patient to have teeth that look, feel and function like natural teeth.
+Thanks to the advent of dental implants, and more recently, the All-on-four technique, denture wearers and people missing teeth now have a permanent, non-removable solution to replace missing teeth.
+Doctors are now able to attach a screw-retained prosthesis (set of teeth) into four strategically placed implants allowing the patient to have teeth that look, feel and function like natural teeth.
 In most cases this procedure does not require bone graft surgery and can be performed in one day.
 No more dentures sitting in a glass next to the bedside table.
 These new teeth stay in your mouth, right where they belong.
-Click on the link to see the many benefits of implants for dentures replacement.
+Check the benefits of implants for dentures replacement.